 War of 1812: By date, the last battle was in February 1815 at Fort Bowyer, Alabama in which a British force of at least 3000 attacked a smaller American force of fewer than 400 led by fort commander William Lawrence who surrendered on 11 Feb 1815.
 However the generally recognized last battle of the war was the Battle of New Orleans with Andrew Jackson leading the Americans and Edward Pakenham among the British.

 French and Indian War: Battle of Signal Hill on 15 Sep 1762 with British forces led by William Amherst and French forces led by Guillaume de Bellecombe.
 [See http://en.wikipedia.org/wiki/Battle_of_Signal_Hill]

-Question #9: What President impeached?
+Question #9: What president was impeached, and on what charge?
 Andrew Johnson (who succeeded Lincoln) for violating the "Tenure of Office Act", when he sought to remove his Secretary of War without Senate approval.
 Republicans were mad at him for being lenient to the South.

 If you, the reader, have an interest in any particular part of our county history, and wish to contribute to this effort, use the form on our Contact Us page to send us your comments about this, or any Bullitt County History page.
 We welcome your comments and suggestions.
 If you feel that we have misspoken at any point, please feel free to point this out to us.